TuftsBCB/RegDiffusion/_sources/downstream_with_pyscenic.md

 >>> conda deactivate
 ```

 You also need to install pyscenic to your working environment.
-We recommand the github version as it fixed many bugs.
+We recommand the github version.

 ```
 >>> pip install git+https://github.com/aertslab/pySCENIC